proximax-storage/xpx-chain-devportal-docs/docs/protocol/transaction.md

 - **Minimise-fees**: Philanthropic nodes.
 Include first transactions that other nodes do not want to include.
 - **Maximise-fees**: Most common in public networks.
 Include first transactions with higher fees.

 By default, the fee is paid in `XPX`, the underlying currency of the Sirius-Chain network.
-Private chains can edit the configuration of the network to eliminate fees, or use another [mosaic](../built-in-features/mosaic.md) that better suits their needs.
+Private chains can edit the configuration of the network to eliminate fees, or use another [mosaic](../built-in-features/mosaic.md) that best suits their needs.

 ## Signing a transaction